Afridp/EventMgnt-Client/notes.md

  * need to change the ui and ux of customer profile page
  * change date format changing when inserting to db,change or convet the format where we are trying to show
  * change customer profile page to simplified and compact using fnns and componts
- * change local storage to cookies storage
+ * change local storage to cookies storage\
+ * try to use
+ * implement skelton to appropriate image loading place
+ * use PurgeCSS tool to remove duplicate or unused css

- > doubts to ask
+ > doubts to ask x
  * when edited events getting but still not rerendering but changed whn upated in useeffect dependency
  * ask about client or user is coding standard